confluentinc/examples/microservices-orders/docs/index.rst

 To learn how service-based architectures and stream processing tools such as Apache Kafka® can help you build business-critical systems, we recommend:

 * If you have lots of time: `Designing Event-Driven Systems <https://www.confluent.io/designing-event-driven-systems>`__, a book by Ben Stopford.
-* If you do not have lots of time: `Building a Microservices Ecosystem with Kafka Streams and KSQL <https://www.confluent.io/blog/building-a-microservices-ecosystem-with-kafka-streams-and-ksql/>`__ or `Build Services on a Backbone of Events <https://www.confluent.io/blog/build-services-backbone-events/>`__.
+* If you do not have lots of time: `Building a Microservices Ecosystem with Kafka Streams and ksqlDB <https://www.confluent.io/blog/building-a-microservices-ecosystem-with-kafka-streams-and-ksql/>`__ or `Build Services on a Backbone of Events <https://www.confluent.io/blog/build-services-backbone-events/>`__.

 For more learning on Kafka Streams API that you can use as a reference while working through this tutorial, we recommend: